romkatv/powerlevel10k/README.md

 |----------|---------------|-------------|
 |`POWERLEVEL9K_DIR_SHOW_WRITABLE`|`false`|If set to `true` and you are in a directory that you do not have write permissions for, this segment will display a lock icon and enter the `NOT_WRITABLE` state (which can be customized per [our usual process](https://github.com/bhilburn/powerlevel9k/wiki/Stylizing-Your-Prompt#segment-color-customization)).
 Note that this functionality is also available in a separate segment, `dir_writable`.|

+If you want to customize the last directory of the path, you can now set `POWERLEVEL9K_DIR_PATH_HIGHLIGHT_FOREGROUND` to a custom color and/or `POWERLEVEL9K_DIR_PATH_HIGHLIGHT_BOLD=true` to display that part in bold.

+You can also color the separator separately by setting the color using `POWERLEVEL9K_DIR_PATH_SEPARATOR_FOREGROUND`.

 ##### disk_usage

 The `disk_usage` segment will show the usage level of the partition that your current working directory resides in.
 It can be configured with the following variables.